rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >(*Comment*: Note on the text in an image.)

-### 0.5.6.3 Lacunae in imperfect copies
+### 0.5.34 Lacunae in imperfect copies

-<a name="0.5.6.3"><0.5.6.3</a>If the description is based on an imperfect copy and the omission cannot be conjectured, then use the mark of omission enclosed in square brackets ([...]) to show lacunae in the resource.
+<a name="0.5.34.1">0.5.34.1</a> If the description is based on an imperfect copy and the omission cannot be conjectured, then use the mark of omission enclosed in square brackets ([...]) to show lacunae in the resource.

 >Example:
 >Place of publication: <CITE>En Barcelona</CITE>